Linesway/AIPodcastGenerator/README.md

 2. Modify the personas file to adjust voices, personalities, filters, names, etc.
 - `./personas.json` must be an object mapping persona name -> object with `description` and `voice` keys.
+- Intro/Outro music is optional and can be defined in `personas.json`

 # Running the app (from repository root)